Transfer Credit

 Please complete our online Transfer Credit Request Form via MyNorthshore and search for

 “Transfer”.
-Once in the form, select “Re-evaluation of courses” when asked which service
+Once in the form, select “request for a specific course” when asked which

-you would like to request.
-Please email course descriptions and/or syllabi of the
+service you would like to request.
+Please email course descriptions and/or syllabi

 How can I appeal my transfer credit award?